3 Types of Employees: How to Spot the Silent Killer

 Which is worse?

 The Gallup report brings awareness to the increasing concern for disengaged employees overall, but what should employers and HR specialists really be watching out for?
 Gallup seems to focus on how damaging actively disengaged employees are; however, I believe that the disengaged employee causes the most damage to an organization.
 I mean after all, disengaged employees account for half of the American workforce polled.
-In my opinion, these disengaged employees are like “silent killers” (yes, just like your flatulent co-worker)!
+I think these disengaged employees are like “silent killers” (yes, just like your flatulent co-worker)!
 You may not be able to see or hear a disengaged employee, but his/her lack of effort and energy is sure to produce some stink within your organization.

-In order to spot the silent killers in your office, take a good look around.
+To spot the silent killers in your office, take a good look around.
 It’s the employee who is last to arrive and first to leave.
 Chances are if the person isn’t exceeding your expectations, innovating new methods and solutions for organizational problems, or completely being a pain in your behind, he or she is probably just a plain ol’ disengaged employee!
 This doesn’t mean that the worker doesn’t have the potential or isn’t capable of being highly successful within your company; it just means that something needs to change.